clara-team/clarops-engineering-challenge/README.md

 | Validation        | Bean Validation annotations on request DTOs                                    |
 | Testing focus     | Unit tests for business rules and Hurl tests for public HTTP behavior          |

+## Implementation Progress

+### Phase 1: Assumptions and Planning

+Phase 1 established the product scope, business assumptions, implementation trade-offs, and the task breakdown for the rest of the challenge.

+Delivered in this phase:

+- Preserved the original challenge statement in [CHALLENGE_INSTRUCTIONS.md](CHALLENGE_INSTRUCTIONS.md).
+- Defined the MVP endpoints and expected behavior.
+- Documented assumptions around TTL calculation, lazy expiration, idempotency, conflicts, terminal statuses, and unknown traces.
+- Chose the initial stack and architecture direction: Spring Boot 4, Java 21, Maven, PostgreSQL, JPA repositories, and REST JSON APIs.
+- Created the implementation checklist in [TASKS.md](TASKS.md).

+### Phase 2: Database DDL

+Phase 2 added the database structure required by the planned event ingestion and trace status workflows.
+The DDL is intentionally ahead of the application code so later phases can map persistence and business behavior to an explicit schema.

+Delivered in this phase:

+- Added an immutable `events` table for accepted distributed events.
+- Added a `trace_state` table for efficient current-status lookup by `traceId`.
+- Added a `trace_status_audit` table for state transition history.
+- Added constraints for valid statuses, event results, final-event rules, waiting-trace requirements, terminal timestamps, and idempotent event IDs.
+- Added indexes for trace event lookup, status lookup, pending expiration lookup, and audit lookup.

 ## Data Model

 The PostgreSQL DDL is defined in `docker/init-scripts/db/01-init-schema.sql`.
 The schema uses one